o3de/o3de.org/content/docs/user-guide/programming/metrics/trace-event-logger.md

 |Async|Provides a way to measure asynchronous operations across multiple threads.
 This event may be used to output the frame time or network I/O stastistics.
 Events with the same "cat"(category) and "id" field values are considered to be from the same event tree.
 The "scope" argument is an optional string used to avoid id conflicts.
 When specified the "cat", "id" and "scope" will be used to identify an event from the same event tree.|b (nestable start), n (nestable instant), e (nestable end)|

-The following set of events are not provide by the JSON Trace Event Logger in O3DE currently:
+The following set of events are not provided by the JSON Trace Event Logger in O3DE currently:
 |Events|Description|Phase Markers|
 |---|---|---|
 |Flow|Similar to an asynchronous event, except each thread can have a duration associated with it.|s (start), t (step), f (end)|